Nadrieril/graphical-algebra/README.md

 and others to people with experience in linear algebra.
 I might want to indicate the audience for each page someday actually.
 - I must refrain from planning the structure of the website, or I'll never do anything.

+## Contributing

+The simplest way to contribute is to ask a question!
+I'm happy to answer them and they'll make the website grow.
+I haven't yet decided what's the best way.
+YouTube comments work for now, I intend to set up a twitter account at some point.

+Another way to contribute is via GitHub.
+Come file an issue or propose a PR!
+The GitHub repo is [here](https://github.com/Nadrieril/graphical-algebra).